wtrocki/ts-client-atlas/client/CloudBackupsApi.md

   groupId: "32b6e34b3d91647abb20e7b8",
   // string | Unique string that identifies the AWS S3 bucket to which you export your snapshots.
   exportBucketId: "/jURrZ#UM/?Rozmetozkhdomha1bae37b8ocvx8o53ow2eg7p6qw9qklp6l4y0j",
-  // boolean | Flag that indicates whether Application wraps the response in an `envelope` JSON object.
-Some API clients cannot access the HTTP response headers or status code.
-To remediate this, set envelope=true in the query.
-Endpoints that return a list of results use the results object as an envelope.
-Application adds the status parameter to the response body. (optional)
-  envelope: false,
 };

 apiInstance.deleteExportBucket(body).then((data:any) => {